 Take your playing to the next level!
 Designed for intermediate to advanced students with two or more years of playing experience, Bill will work with each student before camp to create a set of individual goals and objectives for the weekend.
-Class time will be divided between group instruction to address shared goals and individual instruction to raise the level of each student’s playing on the spot, during the camp weekend!
+Class time will be divided between group instruction to address shared goals and individual instruction, in a master class format, to raise the level of each student’s playing on the spot, during the camp weekend!
 Some of the possible topics to be covered include playing in jam sessions and in bands, working up Scruggs-style solos, playing effective backup, expanding knowledge of theory and the banjo fingerboard, and exploring melodic and single-string styles.
 Tab examples will be provided for almost everything covered but it is not necessary to read tab well to be in class.

 Prerequisites: Students should have two or more years of playing experience, including some experience playing music with others in jam sessions or in informal bands.
 Participants should know the elements of Scruggs-style playing: roll patterns, left-hand techniques (slides, hammers, pulls) and some back-up and also be able to play a handful of songs or instrumentals in Scruggs style in medium to medium-fast tempos or more.
 Students should also have knowledge of the up-the-neck chord positions used in vamping-style backup and be able to accompany others on standard jam session favorites.